-Students dismissed from the program may petition for readmission after one academic year.
-Applicants should supply documentation regarding remediation.
+Students dismissed from the program may petition for readmission after one calendar year (three consecutive semesters, including summer terms).
+Applicants should complete the readmissions application and supply supporting documentation regarding remediation.
 Readmission petitions should be submitted to the College of Psychology Admissions Office.
+Applicants are advised to petition for readmission no earlier than the semester prior to the expiration of the one calendar year dismissal period.

 Students will have their records examined by the master's program admission committee.
+The admission committee may consider the circumstances which led to the student's departure from the program, any information presented by the student to remedy the factors that contributed to such departure, steps taken to prevent their recurrence, and any other information the committee deems relevant.
 Upon approval, the student will be readmitted to the program in effect at that time.
-Only those courses, previously completed in the College of Psychology master's program within the past five years with grades of B or better and that are equivalent will be applied toward the master's degree.
+Only those courses, previously completed in the College of Psychology master's program within the past five years with grades of B- or better and that are equivalent will be applied toward the master's degree.
+Applications must be received by the deadlines posted on the College of Psychology website.